WarpZephyr/Similar-Resolution-Calculator/README.md

 No other files need to be changed as they are updated automatically

 # How do I just build the code?
-I'm not quite sure how to do that without Visual Studio as I haven't learned that yet, I will update this once I do,
+I'm not quite sure how to do that without Visual Studio as I haven't learned that yet, I will update this once I do
 In the meanwhile ask on online, or just follow the same instructions for modifying the code yourself

 If you have any questions please feel free to ask